quantasci/shapes/README.md

 Typical installation expects that the libmin and shapes repos are sibling folders.
 A separate folder for /build will be created so that the repository trees can remain clean for code modifications.
 This is the recommended folder structure.

+## Background

+Shapes is based on an earlier renderer, Luna (2010), which was part of my Ph.D. dissertation on real-time procedural modeling in Media Arts & Technology (UC Santa Barbara).
+That early renderer allowed for each behavior node to output a full hierarchical scene graph; however, this introduced complexity and significant overhead.
+Around 2020, the Shapes Engine was redesigned around the notion of a _shape_, a lightweight, transformed instance, which could be efficiently generated, animated, state sorted and culled.
+This was designed to match the command-based architecture of zero overhead engines (such as Vulkan, Metal, DX12) although as of 2025 only OpenGL ES3 is implemented.